Falkbeer Countergambit

 History and Notable Players

 It arises from the King's Gambit.
-Among the most prolific practitioners on the White side are Heikki MJ Westerinen (22 games), Mikhail Chigorin (17 games), Joseph G Gallagher (15 games).
-On the Black side, notable exponents include Frank James Marshall (11 games), Harry Nelson Pillsbury (6 games), Lucie Rerabkova (6 games).
+Among the most prolific White practitioners are Heikki MJ Westerinen (22 games), Mikhail Chigorin (17 games), Joseph G Gallagher (15 games).
+Black-side regulars include Frank James Marshall (11 games), Harry Nelson Pillsbury (6 games), Lucie Rerabkova (6 games).

 Main Lines and Variations